 In the world outside the Haven Institute, Lyra and Caelum are finding it hard to be human—and neither of them knows where they belong or who they can trust.
 When Caelum leaves without warning to pursue the dream of a place he belongs, Lyra follows him, convinced that together they will hunt down a cure for the illness that’s slowly consuming her mind.
 But what they uncover is a shocking connection to their past—even as their future seems in danger of collapsing.

 After discovering the uncomfortable truth about her connection to the Haven Institute, Gemma struggles to return to her normal life.
 But when she learns that her controlling and powerful father has new plans for Lyra and Caelum, Gemma and her boyfriend, Pete, leave in the middle of the night to warn them of the danger they face.When an untimely accident derails them, they are mistaken for the escaped replicas and seized by strangers hired to capture them.
 The Haven Institute wasn’t destroyed after all, and now Gemma is the one behind the walls.

 Lyra’s and Gemma’s stories can be read separately—with either story first—or in alternating chapters, but no matter which way you turn the book, the two distinct stories combine into one breathtaking experience for both heroines and readers alike.

-I have been awaiting this second instalment in the Replica series for a year now, and I was not at all disappointed with the outcome.
+Ringer by Lauren Oliver, the second instalment in the Replica series will not disappoint fans of the series.
 Ringer is just as eerie, and the original layout of the book is the same as the first.
 My favourite story was Gemma’s, but Lyra’s is still gripping.
 If you have yet to pick these books up, I definitely recommend that you do so this fall.
+Continue reading